 - If possible, ask for letters of recommendation from your professors while you are still enrolled.

-- Compile writing samples in a portfolio that demonstrates your research capabilities.
+- Compile writing samples that demonstrates your research capabilities into a portfolio.

 - Become involved with undergraduate research opportunities, conference presentations and professional publications.